-These pages are for you if you are looking to improve your skills in the workplace.
+These Business Process Management pages are for you if you are looking to improve your skills in the workplace.
+Easy to understand, they can bring your work standard to a level not seen before - in a wide variety of situations.

 The information is particularly relevant to people acting as Project Managers, Quality Managers, and Production Managers or similar areas of Management.